 How do I know which level my child should be placed?

-Student placement classes will be held before the 2012-13 season on September 8 & 9.
-The placement class is required for all current and new 9-12 year-old and teen students who wish to enroll in the Saturday Ballet, Jazz, Tap and/or Professional Track program.
+Student placement classes will be held before the 2014-2015 season on September 6 & 7, 2014.
+The placement class is required for all current and new 10-12 year-old and teen students who wish to enroll in the Saturday Ballet, Jazz, Tap, Hip-Hop, and/or Professional Track program.
 You must attend ONE of the mandatory placement class sessions.
 (All other classes may be registered for as normal).
 Student class placement for the coming year will be based on the evaluation and not on prior level.
 Placement is determined at the discretion of the evaluators and directors.

-To be considered for the Professional Track, students ages nine years and above must be registered in ballet and jazz on Saturdays.
+To be considered for the Professional Track, students ages ten years and above must be registered in ballet and jazz on Saturdays.
 Professional Track Ballet and Jazz technique classes will be held from 9am - noon each Sunday morning.
 These classes are by invitation only and students who are interested will be decided upon at the evaluation.
-Evaluation will take place during Student Placement Classes on September 8 & 9, 2011.
+Evaluation will take place during Placement Classes on September 6 & 7, 2014.

 The Children & Teen Program is a 32-week commitment.
-Classes run from September 22, 2012 through June 16, 2013, on Saturdays and Sundays.
+Classes run from September 20, 2014 through June 7, 2015, on Saturdays and Sundays.
 To best support your child’s training, CONSISTENT ATTENDANCE IS REQUIRED.
-Students may miss only if they have a valid excuse (medical issue, family emergency, etc).

 If your child has a planned absence, written documentation must be emailed to the CTP director prior to the event.
 For their safety, your child will not be able to participate in class if they arrive more than 10 minutes late.
 They must observe the class and take notes.
 This will be strictly enforced, there are no make-up classes and you will be held responsible for payment, even if your child does not attend class.
 It is imperative to your child’s success in the CTP that it is viewed as a serious commitment.